-New to sports betting or need a quick refresher?
-This article takes a closer look at money line wagers.
+New to sports betting or need a quick refresher on money lines and how they work?
 It’s the most basic bet you can make.
 You are simply placing a wager on which team/player will win a specific game or match.

 It’s one of the three basic ways to bet on sports.
 The other two being the point spread and total.

 With the point spread, the books set a line on the game and you have to decide if a team will beat that number.
 The total is an over/under proposition, where you pick if the two teams (combined) will exceed the number or not.

-To understand why it’s difficult to profit long-term betting just the moneyline, we need to get a full appreciation on how the odds work.
+To understand why it’s difficult to profit long-term betting just the winner, we need to get a full appreciation on how the odds work.

 Understanding How Money Line Odds Work